fledge-iot/fledge/docs/quick_start.rst

 To check what packages have been installed, ssh into your host system and use the dpkg command::

-  dpkg -l | grep 'FogLAMP'
+  dpkg -l | grep 'foglamp'

 Starting and stopping FogLAMP
 =============================